oliversalzburg/strider-dev/README.md

 - `--check` Perform a dry run, without actually linking the projects.
 - `--verbose` More diagnostic output.

-## `license`
+## `needs-release`
-Checks the software licenses in all projects.
-The script looks for the `license` field in the `package.json` and for files matching the pattern `/LICENSE/`.

-- `--verbose` More diagnostic output.
+Checks for projects where the latest tag does not point to the latest commit.

+This indicates that commits have been pushed to `master` after the last release, meaning that they're pending release.

 ## `style`
 Copies code style definitions from one project (by default, `strider`) to all other projects.